Give us a call

 What is the government doing to support this?

 Significant strides have certainly been made but does this go far enough?
-“Range anxiety” and the availability of rapid chargers at strategic locations still remain primary concerns.
-The budget did not include dedicated funds for high-capacity rapid chargers along motorways and other high traffic routes.
+“Range anxiety” and the availability of rapid chargers at strategic locations remain primary concerns.
+Unfortunately, the budget did not include dedicated funds for high-capacity rapid chargers along motorways and other high traffic routes.
 Time will tell if this foundation, funding and focus grows in line with adoption rates, public expectations and the transition to a zero-emission vehicle landscape.

 Claire Durkin